 Grazia e Graziella

 Another one of our Trastevere favorites, Grazia e Graziella is located kitty corner to Tonnarello and Ombre Rosse.
-Clearly you don’t need to search far to find great food in this neighborhood.
-When we arrived at the charming little restaurant, they greeted us at the door with a glass of free spiced wine!
+Clearly you don’t need to search far to find great food in this neighborhood!
+When we arrived for dinner, they greeted us at the door with a glass of free, spiced wine!

-My favorite grab-and-go panini shop in Rome!
-Pane Piú is located in Piazza dei Calcarari, a quick 5 min walk from Piazza Venezia.
+My favorite grab-and-go panini shop in Rome.
+Pane Piú is located in Piazza dei Calcarari, a quick five min walk from Piazza Venezia and across the street from where Julius Caesar was stabbed!
 Quick, cheap and delicious, it’s a great option for the Roman tourist on-the-go.

-My mouth is watering even looking at pictures of sandwiches from La Proscuitteria.
-A five minute walk away from campus, this local restaurant makes one hell of a sandwich.
+My mouth is watering just looking at pictures of sandwiches from La Proscuitteria.
+A five minute walk away from John Cabot’s campus, this little panino shop makes one hell of a sandwich.
 Thick, buttery bread is filled with meat, cheese, veggies, olive oil and much much more.

-Easily one of our favorite restaurants in Trastevere, we made reservations at Tonnarello for my friend’s 21st birthday (not relevant at all in Europe, but we still felt the need to celebrate).
+Easily one of our favorite restaurants in Rome, we made reservations at Tonnarello for my friend’s 21st birthday (which is not relevant at all in Europe, but we still felt the need to celebrate).
 The food was fantastic, as was the wine, and they did not seem fazed at all by our obnoxious, slightly tipsy group of 15 American college students.

-I didn’t discover Jaipur until I moved back to Italy to live in Florence.
-Although most people don’t go to Italy to eat Indian food…after living in the country for nine months the Italian food can get a little heavy.
+I didn’t discover Jaipur until I moved back to Italy to work for Bus2alps in Florence.
+Although most people don’t go to Italy to eat Indian food…after a while Italian food can get a little heavy.
 Along with the best Indian cuisine I’ve ever tasted, Jaipur is a cozy little restaurant with a friendly and welcoming atmosphere!
-Make sure to try the house specialty white murgh, paired with cheese naan it really doesn’t get any better.
+Make sure to try the house specialty white murgh.
+Paired with cheese naan…it really doesn’t get any better.
 Bonus: they give you a free glass of prosecco as soon as you sit down!

 Being born and raised in Wisconsin, one of the first things I did in Rome was sample the local beer.
-I know what you’re thinking, why would anyone be seeking out beer in the wine capital of the world?
-Don’t worry, I drank my fill of wine as well, but sometimes a girl just needs an ice-cold IPA alongside her carbonara.
-If you’re needing a break from pasta and pizza, Open Baladin has a huge selection of the best local beers in Rome along with a wide array of delicious bar food!
+I know what you’re thinking, why would anyone be drinking beer in the wine capital of the world?
+Don’t worry, I drank PLENTY of wine, but sometimes a girl just needs a frosty IPA alongside her carbonara.
+If you need a break from pasta and pizza, Open Baladin has a huge selection of the best local brews in Rome and a tasty array of bar food!

 E’ Passata La Moretta

-Located across the Tiber in Campo di Fiori, E’ Passata La Moretta was recommended to us by our Airbnb host while on a visit back to Rome.
-Inside, the restaurant is very plain, but the staff is friendly and the food is to-die-for.
+Located across the Tiber in Campo di Fiori, E’ Passata La Moretta was a recommendation from our Airbnb host.
+The interior of the restaurant is very plain, but the staff is friendly and the food is to-die-for.
 They’ll add truffle to any pasta dish on the handwritten menu, all you have to do is ask.
-The restaurant also has an outdoor patio that says open late into the night where many locals hang out to have a few glasses of wine.
+The restaurant also has an outdoor patio where many locals hang out to have a few glasses of wine at night!

 I saved the best for last!
-For all four months we lived in Rome, we never wavered from our go-to drunk pizza place, Pizza Trilussa.
-I know all my friends from Rome are tearing up thinking about all the hilarious nights we spent there, covered in pizza grease and trying out our broken Italian on the very patient staff.
-They’re open every night until the pizza runs out and, being some of the best pizza in Trastevere, sometimes it’s scooped up fast!
-If you aren’t a believer yet, most of my friends (including myself) didn’t leave Rome without purchasing a Pizza Trilussa T-shirt.
+The whole time we lived in Rome, we never strayed from our go-to drunk pizza place, Pizza Trilussa.
+I’m sure all my study abroad friends are tearing up thinking about all the hilarious nights we spent there, covered in pizza grease and trying out our broken Italian on the very patient staff.
+They’re open every night until the pizza runs out and sometimes it’s scooped up fast!
+If you aren’t a believer yet, most of my friends (including myself) didn’t leave Rome without buying a Pizza Trilussa T-shirt.

 Frigidarium won our, very prestigious, award of #1 Gelato in Rome.
-We had four months of eating gelato every week (let’s be honest, every day) and we were unable to find anywhere with better gelato than Frigidarium.
-They’ll even dip the cone in chocolate or vanilla!
+We spent four months eating gelato every week (let’s be honest, every day) and we were unable to find anywhere with better gelato than Frigidarium.
+They’ll even dip your cone in chocolate or vanilla shell!
 You’ll regret leaving Rome without trying a scoop (or six) of their delicious flavors.

 A close second to Frigidarium, Del Viale is on top of their gelato game.
 Make sure to try a scoop from both if you’re ever in Rome.
 In the same night?
-I won’t judge.
+No judgement here.

 While you’re hitting all the gelaterias in Rome, might as well stop by Della Palma.
-The sheer amount of flavors will overwhelm you, but, once you choose, it’s all worth it.
+The sheer amount of flavors will overwhelm you, but, once you choose from the rows and rows of delicious flavors, it’s all worth it!

 Since my university was located in Trastevere, most of the restaurants and bars I am familiar with are in that area.
-However, Rome is a huge city and there are many neighborhoods, streets and restaurants left to explore!
-Hopefully if you venture to Rome, my guide will you help you not be as hungry and confused as I was when I arrived.
+However, Rome is a huge city and there are many neighborhoods, streets and restaurants left to explore.
+Hopefully my guide will you help you find the best restaurants in Rome and experience many life-changing Italian meals!